TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

          integer / :ref:`stdWrap <stdWrap>`

    Description
-         Defines the density of the rendered Image, e.g. retina display would have a density of 2, the density is a multiplicator for the image
+         Defines the density of the rendered Image, e.g. a retina display would have a density of 2, the density is a multiplier for the image
-         dimensions: If the pixelDensity is set to 2 and the width is set to 200 the generated image file will have a width of 400 but will be treated inside the html code as 200 pixel.
+         dimensions: If the pixelDensity is set to 2 and the width is set to 200 the generated image file will have a width of 400 but will be treated inside the html code as 200 pixels.

    Default
          1